neurologic/Neurophysiology-Lab/capstone/capstone_assignment-guidelines.md

 ### Introduction

 Background information.
 For example: concepts and anatomy that is needed to interpret the results.
-If you are presenting an experimental exploration beyond what was explicitly done in class (*highly encouraged*), then include the results from the first experiment that led you to follow up and extend the experiment in your proposed way.
+Any results from the first in-class experiment that led you to follow up with your proposed experiment.
+Your predictions for the results of your proposed experiment and the logic/reasoning behind those predictions (including explanation of any relevant concepts that a reader would need to know in order to follow your logic).

 ### Materials and Methods

-What kind of recording method?
-Electrode placement and reasoning for it.
+For example, what kind of recording method, what electrode placement.
+Reasoning for the methods choices.

+The methods section can be broken up into sub-sections for clarity.

 ### Results